 Swaps and Derivatives Association, or any other such agreement deemed acceptable by both parties to the transaction.
-At no time may the terms and conditions specified in any enabling agreement supersede or contradict any portion of the Tariff, and in the event of any conflict the Tariff controls as the FERC-filed rate.
+At no time may the terms and conditions specified in any enabling agreement that is used to effect a WRAP Operations Program transaction supersede or contradict any portion of the Tariff with respect to that WRAP Operations Program transaction.
 Each counterparty to a bilateral transaction initiated to fulfill a Tariff-governed transaction must confirm that pricing will be as defined in Section 21 Operations Program Settlements and damages will be as defined in Section 20 Failure to Deliver Energy Deployments of the Tariff or any associated Business Practice Manuals.